riceissa/issarice.com/wiki/june-2016-givewell-board-meeting.md

 # Introduction

-I've been interested in GiveWell board meetings for a few months, mostly because of my general interest in GiveWell itself (as an organization that many EAs look up to and look to for where to direct their funding; EA in turn interests me for its proximity to the rationality community and for its purported goal of trying to do the most good possible).
-I have found that some of the board members do a good job of pushing back on Holden and Elie -- certainly a better job of it than many explicit critiques!
+I've been interested in GiveWell board meetings for a few months, mostly because of my general interest in GiveWell itself (as an organization that looks into topics in global health that interest me and that many EAs look up to and look to for where to direct their funding; EA in turn interests me for its proximity to the rationality community and for its purported goal of trying to do the most good possible).
+I have found that some of the board members do a good job of pushing back on Holden and Elie -- certainly a better job of it than many public written critiques!

 However, the audio format -- though supplemented by PDF attachments -- makes these board meetings difficult to consume.
 Text is also [easier to search